 1 quart or liter jar

-2. cut turnips in half if small, quarters if slightly larger. if your turnips are large you should peel them. but if you are making this with small, young spring turnips, no need to peel.
+Wash jar in hot soapy water, or put through the dishwasher.
+Cut turnips in half if small, quarters if slightly larger. if your turnips are large you should peel them.
+If you are making this with small, young spring turnips, no need to peel.

-3. peel and slice beet. i used a whole larger beet for this because i didn’t have a smaller one and i i didn’t have a plan for the other half of beet. so this batch came out a bit darker than usual. i really do recommend using a half of a smallish beet, or a whole very small beet. what you will end up with will be lighter, an almost neon fuchsia colored pickled turnip. and who doesn’t want that?
+Peel and slice beet.
+I used a whole larger beet for this because I didn’t have a smaller one and I didn’t have a plan for the other half of beet. so this batch came out a bit darker than usual.
+I really do recommend using a half of a smallish beet, or a whole very small beet. what you will end up with will be lighter, an almost neon fuchsia colored pickled turnip.
+And who doesn’t want that?

-7. store at room temperature, in a warm place, for 3-5 days. taste after 3 days to see if the raw taste is gone and the turnips have softened and taste lightly fermented. they will get a bit softer and more fermented if left in warmth for another day or two. it is really a matter of taste.
+Store at room temperature, in a warm place, for 3-5 days. taste after 3 days to see if the raw taste is gone and the turnips have softened and taste lightly fermented.
+They will get a bit softer and more fermented if left in warmth for another day or two.
+It is really a matter of taste.

-8. when ready put jar in fridge, they will last up to 6 weeks. the cold temperature will slow down the fermenting process but you may start to notice they are softening more, and the fermented flavor is getting stronger as it gets to the 6 week mark.
+When ready put jar in fridge, they will last up to 6 weeks.
+The cold temperature will slow down the fermenting process but you may start to notice they are softening more, and the fermented flavor is getting stronger as it gets to the 6 week mark.